 The reading pane in Outlook is very safe these days, in fact, its been safe to use since Outlook 2000 SP1's infamous security patch.
 In fact, the reading pane slightly safer than opening a message to read it.
 If you still don't trust the reading pane to not run active content, use Outlook's Read as plain text option.
 This converts all mail to plain text and its 100% safe, since nothing runs in plain text .
 With a simple click in the infobar, you can easily revert to HTML to read any message in HTML format.
 While most people use HTML because they feel it’s easier to read (myself included), most messages don't use HTML features or formatting that would require HTML, so messages from friends and colleagues will be readable.
 Advertisements and newsletters would be most affected and you can enable HTML for those as needed.

 You can also configure Outlook to force you to save attachments before opening (if you don't trust yourself enough not to accidentally open zip and other attachments).
 This really isn't necessary for security as all attachments are written to the Temporary Internet files folder before Outlook opens them, so your antivirus should pick up any bad things in them.
-But since opening infected attachments is the only way newer versions of Outlook are involved in virus attacks, this is protection against accidentally opening messages.
-At the very least, it might slow a user down long enough to realize the message is not legitimate.
+But since opening infected attachments is the only way newer versions of Outlook are involved in virus attacks, this is protection against accidentally opening attachments.
+At the very least, it might slow a user down long enough to realize the message (and the attachments) is not legitimate.

 Use the Level1Remove DWORD force users to save file types not currently blocked.
 (Replace 14.0 with your version of Outlook.)
 Add the file extensions to the value in the format shown below.
 (If you prefer to block certain extensions completely, create a Level1Add value under the Security key.)